 Service charges to recover court costs

-Circumstances allowing landlords to pass on the costs of court proceedings to tenants through service charges and possibilities to challenge the amount charged.
+A landlord can pass on the costs of legal proceedings to tenants through service charges in some cases.

 The Commonhold and Leasehold Reform Act 2002 provides that one party to proceedings in the First-tier Tribunal (Property Chamber) (formerly the Leasehold Valuation Tribunal) only has to pay the costs of the other party where the application was in some way an abuse of process, for example it was frivolous or vexatious.

 This does not rule out the requirement to pay the other party's costs where the lease specifically allows for this.
 However, the Tribunal has the power to determine whether some or all of the costs, that might otherwise be recoverable under the terms of the lease, should be disregarded.

 Landlord recovering costs through service charge

 There is often a clause in the lease that allows landlords to pass on the costs of court proceedings to tenants through service charges.
 It is likely that whether the landlord can recover the cost of court proceedings through service charge will depend on the exact wording of the lease agreement.

 The Upper Tribunal has held that although such a clause need not specifically mention the recovery of legal costs, it can only be given that meaning where it is clear and unambiguous.